 response = y,

-prior = dist_normal(50, 10),
+prior = mix_prior,

 calc_post_norm

-normal distribution and by assuming the SD of the internal response data
+function while assuming the SD of the

 response = y,